PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 Use `/Smooth` to specify the number of data points (scans) in the TIC to use for moving average smoothing prior to aligning each frame to the base frame;
 * Default is `/Smooth:7`

+Use `/ITF` to define the value to multiply the maximum TIC value by to determine an intensity threshold, below which intensity values will be set to 0.
+* Defaults to 0.10  (aka 10% of the max) for -Align:0  (Linear Regression)
+* Defaults to 0.025 (aka 2.5% of the max) for -Align:1 (Dynamic Time Warping)

+Use `/Align` to define the alignment mode
+* `/Align:0` means linear regression and simple shifting of all data in a frame by the same number of scans
+* `/Align:1` means dynamic time warping, which provides for a non-linear shift of scans in a frame

+Use `/DTWPoints` to define the maximum number of points to use for Dynamic Time Warping
+* Defaults to 7500
+* Use smaller values if you run out of memory (55,000 drift scans and a DTWPoints value of 7500 requires 20 GB of memory)(

+Use `/DTWShift` to define the maximum Sakoe Chiba shift
+* The value is a percentage of the number of points used for Dynamic Time Warping
+* Default is 5 (aka 5%)

+Use `/Vis` or `/Plot` to visualize the dynamic time warping results for each aligned frame

 Use `/Debug` to show additional debug messages at the console